The Earth Clock is a project I made in order to visualize the face of the earth exposed to the sun in real time!

 Step 6: The Clock Module

-this module was a kit to weld, I modified it a little bit: added wires to the 7segments display and to the two buttons (which I changed for bigger ones) these wires allows me to screw the pcb on the bottom plate (part F of the box) and glue the display and attach buttons on the front panel (part B).
+this module was a kit to solder, I modified it a little bit: added wires to the 7segments display and to the two buttons (which I changed for bigger ones) these wires allows me to screw the pcb on the bottom plate (part F of the box) and glue the display and attach buttons on the front panel (part B).

 I also added Dupont connectors to make it completely demountable